 - Unless the troop is camping at a Missouri State Park, Girl Scouts must have a Certificate of Insurance (COI) on file for the property used for the activity.
 If the property used does not currently have a COI on file, please submit a copy when submitting the application for camping

-- Applications submitted to Council must be signed by the Neighborhood Manager
+- Applications submitted to Council must be signed by the District or Neighborhood Manager

-- After the Camp Department has received your application, you will receive a Non-Council Owned Camp Approval Response indicating the status of the trip approval
+- After the Senior Manager, Risk Management has received your application, you will receive a Non-Council Owned Camp Approval Response indicating the status of the trip approval

 To reserve a unit at one of Eastern Missouri’s camps, use the Council website and select the Camp tab from the homepage, then search under Troop Camp.
 You can search unit availability by the unit type or by the date you want to take your Troop Camping.

 For overnight camping on Council-owned property, at least one registered, background checked and approved adult volunteer per unit must be a licensed Troop Camper.
-Another adult volunteer must be certified in Adult and Child CPR/AED and Standard First Aid when a camp supervisor is not on duty.
+Another adult volunteer must be certified in Adult and Pediatric First Aid, CPR/AED when a camp supervisor is not on duty.